 Offers to buy or SELL Sweatcoin via PayPal

 The owner and publisher of this website is neither an owner or employee of SweatCo LTD. We receive compensation in the form of Sweatcoin for referring new users to the Sweatcoin app.
 Once you install the app on your iPhone or Android you will have the same opportunity for compensation for referring your friends and contacts.

 Sweatcoin Club is a fan site of the Top Paid to Walk Exercise App for iOS and Android.
 Earn blockchain based cryptocurrency for walking or jogging.
-Buy and sell Sweatcoin with PayPal.
+Sell Sweatcoin with PayPal.
+Buy Sweatcoin from club members.
 This is an independent fan site not affiliated with Sweatco. ltd. or the Sweatcoin App.

 Powered by GoDaddy Website Builder